alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - If real column objects are required by the function under test, they can be created using Functions.col(..).

 # All layers: integration tests
-- The integration tests must verify each feature using the public API, so the external core namespace should be used instead of the other internal namespaces directly.
-- Every feature under test should have a single test named `test-feature-n-<description>`.
-- For each feature under test, different test scenarios such as success and failure can be accommodated by using the `testing` macro from clojure.test.
-- Use test fixtures to create a session and load test data to a temporary Snowflake table using dataframe/save-as-table before running each test, and to delete any temporary tables afterwards
+- Use test fixtures to create a session before running each test and to ensure any tables saved by tests are deleted after each test.
+- For tests that depend on test data in a Snowflake table, use a test fixture to load the test data using dataframe/save-as-table before running all tests and to ensure the table is deleted after all tests.
-- Use my trial Snowflake account by creating a session with the supplied snowflake.properties file.
+- Use my trial Snowflake account by creating a session with a snowflake.edn file.

+# All layers: uat tests
+- Every feature from the requirements instructions should have a single test named `test-feature-n-<description>`.
+- These tests must use the external API, as in the core namespace and not the other internal namespaces directly.
+- Use test fixtures and my trial Snowflake account as per the instructions written above for integration tests.